KPIX-TV: Sports

 During the 1980s, KPIX was the flagship station for the Oakland Athletics baseball team (at times preempting or delaying CBS network shows for the live broadcasts), before the A's broadcasts moved to then-NBC affiliate KRON-TV in the early 1990s; select A's and San Francisco Giants games were aired on KPIX from 1990 to 1993 as part of CBS' MLB broadcast contract (including the A's appearance in the 1990 World Series).
 KPIX was also the television home of the Golden State Warriors basketball team during the 1990s.
 KPIX-TV was also the exclusive home of the Bay to Breakers, before it moved to KRON.

 From 1956 to 1993, KPIX carried most San Francisco 49ers games locally as part of CBS' broadcast rights to the NFL, which covered the entire pre-merger league until 1970, and the National Football Conference from 1970 to 1993.
 Two of the 49ers' Super Bowl victories aired locally on KPIX: Super Bowl XVI and Super Bowl XXIV, as well as their appearances in Super Bowls XLVII and LVIII.
 The station also provided local coverage of Super Bowl 50, which was played at Levi's Stadium.

 In 1994, CBS was outbid for television rights by Fox, and most Sunday 49ers games have been broadcast by KTVU (channel 2) since.
 Beginning in 1998, the NFL on CBS returned to KPIX, originally with the American Football Conference Sunday package.
 This included most locally televised Raiders games and the occasional 49ers game.
 Since 2014, the NFL can schedule Sunday day games on either CBS (KPIX) or Fox (KTVU) regardless of conference.

 KPIX has a long-time local broadcast partnership with the 49ers for preseason games which are not nationally televised.
 KPIX also locally broadcasts some 49er games which are on pay television, including ESPN's Monday Night Football or streaming services.

-In 2025, KPIX announced an agreement with the Golden State Valkyries of the WNBA, in its inaguaral season, to become the teams first broadcast partner.
-Games are shared between KPIX and KPYX.
+In 2025, KPIX announced an agreement with the Golden State Valkyries of the WNBA, in its inaugural season, to become the teams first broadcast partner.
+Games are shared between KPIX and KPYX, in addition to nationally televised games on CBS.